 #7 – Set Up Your Social Accounts

 This might seem like a side-step – and it is.
 But, it is a good idea to reserve your brand name on social media early.
 Go to Facebook and set up a page for this new business.
-Reserve a Twitter handle, Instagram, Google Plus… wherever you think you’ll be active.
+Reserve a Twitter handle, Instagram … wherever you think you’ll be active.

 No need to do much with it at this point.
-We’re just ensure we have the names we want.
+We’re just ensuring we have the names we want.

 #8 – Set Up Your First Ad

 Personally, I’m partial to Facebook.
 I like Facebook ads.
-And in terms of how to target your audience, this is where all that data from your market research will come on.
+And in terms of how to target your audience, this is where all that data from your market research will come on (see step #4).

 I would recommend a small budget at this point, seeing as we don’t yet have a monetization strategy in place.
 What we want here is to test the lead magnet and get one that converts.
 We’ll run enough traffic to the squeeze page to get a result (maybe a few hundred people)… then you can turn it off if you like.
 We’re simply massively speeding up the testing process by turning the traffic valve on and off.